amandazimms/MDAS/README.md

 ## Description

-You've heard of PEMDAS, yes, but how about its cuter, simpler cousin, MDAS?
+You've heard of PEMDAS, yes, but how about its cuter, minimalist cousin, MDAS?
 This calculator can handle equations with multiple operators + - * / in any combination!

 This calculator sends data to a server, where the math is performed and a history of equations are kept.
 The answer is displayed on the calculator input, and a history of past equations is shown below.
 You can also re-run past calculations and clear the history from the server: C, R, and D of CRUD!